forlogos/WP-Spreadsheet-Paste/readme.txt

 No, just paste in cells from your spreadsheet and it's ready to go

-= Will cell formatting (font & cell colors, font styles ) copy over to the block =
+= Will cell formatting (font & cell colors, font styles ) copy over to the block? =

 No they will not.
 Only content / data is kept in the copy/paste process for this block.
 The block will be formatted using WordPress / your theme's styles.